seethedata/sgdevs/README.md

 sgdevs takes a text file containing a list of VMAX storage groups and produces a file containing all of the devices in those storage groups in a format suitable for use as a filter file in SymmMerge.

 Requirements:
-* A file in the same directory as this program with the name `storagegroups.txt`.
+* A file with the name `storagegroups.txt` in the same directory as this program .
 The format of the file is one storage group name per line.
 * A `symapi_db.bin` file in the same directory as this program that can be used to read VMAX config information.
 * Solutions Enabler `v7.4.0` or newer